 - Unlike most adventure riding destinations, Thailand’s tourist infrastructure was already well established, accessible to travelers on almost any budget.

 - Independent-minded visitors with a genuine interest in history, nature, and culture needed a way to avoid the tourist traps and manufactured cultural attractions.

 - Motorbikes are the transport of choice in Thailand.
-They’re cheap, they’re everywhere, and back then, rules regarding hiring them to foreigners were vague and barely enforced.
+They’re cheap, they’re everywhere, and back then, rules regarding hiring them foreigners were vague and barely enforced.

 Chiang Mai’s motorcycle touring in Northern Thailand culture was born!

 Getting a bike and blasting away to freedom in Thailand was easy.
 But accessibility alone doesn’t make a place an epic motorcycling destination.
 Consider this:

 Just a few kilometers outside of Chiang Mai are some of the most magical motorcycling routes on earth.